Lorenzo Jones at (860) 270-9586 or Gabriel Sayegh at (646) 335-2264

 Thousands of Connecticut residents live with crippling pain, are suffering with cancer and HIV/AIDS, or other debilitating ailments.
-HB 6715 would have allowed Connecticut residents with certain debilitating medical conditions to cultivate and use marijuana for medical purposes when recommended by a practicing physician.
+HB 6715 allows Connecticut residents with certain debilitating medical conditions to cultivate and use marijuana for medical purposes when recommended by a practicing physician.

 Currently, there are 12 states with medical marijuana laws.
 New Mexico passed its medical marijuana bill in March.
 Last month, the Rhode Island legislature voted to make their state law permanent, and last week Vermont’s legislature voted to expand their medical marijuana law.
 Other medical marijuana bills are currently under consideration in New Jersey, New York and Alabama.